-If I remember correctly, we tested video calling with the initial release of Bria (3) and experienced some pretty severe frame rate and video quality issues.
-Counterpath has since upgraded the soft phone to version 3.1.
-The video call quality issues have been resolved.
+We tested video calling with the initial release of Bria (v3) and experienced some pretty severe frame rate and video-quality issues.
+Counterpath has since upgraded the softphone to version 3.1.
+The video call-quality issues have been resolved.

 [ Above feature descriptions were taken from Counterpath website. ]

 If you’re using a Mac, choose Bria > Preferences > Accounts.
 If you’re on a Windows machine, choose Softphone > Account Settings from the Bria menu.

 Enter in your user credentials in the Account screen that appears.
 “Account name” can be whatever you want it to be.

 - Display Name > Whatever you would like

 Check the option “Register with domain and receive calls.”
 Select the option “Proxy” under “Send outbound via:” and type in “sip.onsip.com.”

 Since we handle all NAT-related issues, turn off any NAT settings on the phone to ensure that you can communicate properly with our servers.
 Under the Topology tab, select the option “None (use my local IP address).”

 Next you will need to configure your audio and video codecs.
 Select the “Codecs” option in the “Preferences” menu.
 In “Audio Codecs,” move G.711 and G.722 to the “Selected Codecs” box if you are an OnSIP customer.
 Select the “Video Codecs” option and you can choose which video codecs you want to enable.
 Notice that clicking on the codecs will display a measurement of the quality and CPU usage associated with each one.

 XMPP Account: Configuring Chat and Presence